pavan-elisetty/pavan-elisetty/README.md

 #### Currently Experimenting things 😎😎
 - 🔭 working on *MachineLearning , DeepLearning , MongoDB , Watson* projects
-- 🌱 I’m currently learning
+- 🌱 Currently on quest of learning
 - 👯 collaborating and 💬 contributing
 <br/>
 <br/>